interstellar/starlight/starlight/doc/Protocol.md

   the channel must be in a
   [Start](#start)
   state).
-- the agent does not already have a channel where `HostAddress` is the counterparty.
+- the agent does not already have a channel where `HostAccount` is the counterparty.
 - `GuestEscrowPubKey` is the agent’s own public key.
 - There exist accounts on the ledger with account IDs:
   - `ChannelID`